 Hinsdale Adventist Academy supports and maintains the ideals of the Seventh-day Adventist Church in morals, dress, and conduct.
-The standards for conduct are intended to improve the students' character, intellect, and standing in society.
+The teaching of the standards for conduct are intended to improve the students' character, intellect, and standing in society.
 The standard of good conduct is expected at school and at all school-sponsored functions or trips.